Nebula-Modding/Cygnus/doc/planetary_danger_scale.md

 - Atmosphere may or may not be breathable
 - Water is very difficult to access or there is no water
-- Temperature+humidity may be lethal without equipment
+- Temperature and/or humidity may be lethal without equipment
 - Soil may or may not be farmable
 - Atmosphere is safe to space suits
 - Safe or mildly-dangerous amounts of radiation